 If the Oakland Black Cowboys Association, and their horses, have anything to do with it, this is one hidden history that won’t stay hidden for long.

-You can meet the Oakland Black Cowboys this Saturday at their annual parade and heritage day in Oakland.
+You can meet the Oakland Black Cowboys on Saturday, October 4th, at their annual parade and heritage day in Oakland.
 For more information, click here.